aresprotocols/ares-wiki/docs/trojanstaking.md

 Ares mining has been carried out for third periods, and the Staking volume continues to rise.
 We can see the enthusiasm of everyone involved.
 The current Staking amount plus the reward is 45,970,000.
 All along, we hope to give more rewards to our Aresians.
 Stake mining reward adjusted from the starting 625000 to a million of the third round.
 The annualized yield held steadily at 26 %.

-With the release of the 2nd Seed Wheel Institutional Token, Ares has launched Regular-term mining products in order to better give-back to the community, Ares enthusiasts can pledge their tokens to regular-term contracts for more mining rewards.
+With the release of the 2nd Seed Wheel Institutional Token, Ares has launched Regular-term mining products in order to better give back to the community, Ares enthusiasts can pledge their tokens to regular-term contracts for more mining rewards.

 ### Why Choose Regular Products?